Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/EmbededKeyValueDB/RocksDB.md

 # Introduction
-- [RocksDB](http://rocksdb.org/) uses a [log structured database engine](../../2_DataStructuresDB/AppendOnlyProperty.md), written entirely in C++, for maximum performance.
+- [RocksDB](http://rocksdb.org/) is an embedded key-value store and uses a [LSM-Tree](../../2_DataStructuresDB/LSMTree.md), written entirely in C++, for maximum performance.
-- Keys and values are just arbitrarily-sized byte streams.
 - Writes in RocksDB, are [append-only](../../2_DataStructuresDB/AppendOnlyProperty.md)
 - RocksDB is [optimized for fast, low latency storage](../../../0_SystemGlossaries/Scalability/LatencyThroughput.md) such as flash drives and high-speed disk drives.
 - RocksDB exploits the full potential of high read/write rates offered by flash or RAM.

 # Ideal Use Cases
 - If the behavior of hot data (getting fetched frequently) is based of time-stamp then [Rocksdb]() would a smart choice.
-- But do optimize it for fallback using bloom-filters.
+- But do optimize it for fallback using [bloom-filters](../../2_DataStructuresDB/LSMTree.md).

 # :star: Real world use cases of RocksDB
 - [LinkedIn - Home Feed](../../../../3_HLDDesignProblems/SocialNetworkFacebookInstagramDesign/LinkedInTechStack.md)